kerinin/libring/README.md

 kept in memory, but only members with a matching tag are used for resolving keys to members.

+`libring` can join Serf clusters running the serf agent (ie running serf but not libring).
+This can be useful in cases where `libring` is used as a routing layer but doesn't run on the hosts being routed to.

 ### Key distribution